microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 We will:

 1. connect to and ingest video from a webcam
-1. use the *FaceDetect* analysis engine to track people seem by the webcam
+1. use the *FaceDetect* analysis engine to track people seen by the webcam
 1. display results in Media Server's *Activity* user interface

 <!-- TOC -->